Merial-NIH National Veterinary Scholars Symposium

 through summer programs and combined DVM/PhD degree programs.

-Usually, over 300 students from about 28 CVMs in the USA and Canada
+Usually, 425-450 students from 28 CVMs in the USA and Canada attend

 All students participating in the Texas A&M Summer Research